Isospectral Reductions of Non-negative Matrices

 \section{Acknowledgments}

 PD was supported by Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia, through the project UID/MAT/04561/2013.
-MJT was partially financed by Portuguese Funds through FCT (Funda\c c\~ao para a Ci\^encia e a Tecnologia) within the Projects UIDB/00013/2020 and UIDP/00013/2020.
-AB, PD, LS and MJT were partially supported by the Project ``New trends in Lyapunov exponents"(PTDC/MAT-PUR/29126/2017).
+MJT was partially financed by Portuguese Funds through FCT - `Funda\c{c}\~ao para a Ci\^encia e a Tecnologia' within the Projects UIDB/00013/2020 (DOI: 10.54499/UIDB/00013/2020) and UIDP/00013/2020 (DOI: 10.54499/UIDP/00013/2020).
+AB, PD, LS and MJT were partially supported by the Project "New trends in Lyapunov exponents"(PTDC/MAT-PUR/29126/2017).